Frequently Asked Questions

 The United Way expends a considerable amount of energy creating visibility for the good work that it does in the community.
-We need the support of corporate and community leaders to re-energize the workforce to compliment the huge amount of media attention the United Way generates from the positive force in delivering free services to individuals in Washtenaw County in following six areas:
+We need the support of corporate and community leaders to re-energize the workforce to compliment the huge amount of media attention the United Way generates from the positive force in delivering free services to individuals in Washtenaw County in following three areas:

 - Financial Stability